cividi/whitepaper/README.md

 Open source has revolutionized the way that computer technology is developed, making the Internet as we know it today possible.
 As urban design evolves to become a field within reach of people around the world, open tools create opportunities to contribute to city planning among the many creative ways we use technology to shape the physical world.
 At Cividi, open source is married to the DNA of urban systems design, that is bringing its own revolution to the way that architecture is conducted, how cities evolve through a constantly reshaped landscape of human and machine transactions.
 Our design decisions reflect the meeting of these worlds.

-## Cities by design
+## Open innovation

-At Cividi, the data-sharing and data-technology landscape is seen as a virtual manifestation of the physical city landscape, and we intend to develop and deliver software as expressive and scalable as it will need to be to work with the multiplatform and multilateral smart city of the future.
+At Cividi, the data-sharing and data-technology landscape is seen as a virtual manifestation of the physical city landscape, helping to create the multiplatform and multilateral smart city of the future through online networks.
+Open innovation allows individual users and the public to become the primary source of value within projects, through monetary or creative support.

 ## Software by design